lukehebe/FUZZYSCAN/README.md

 You may use whatever wordlist you like the one I have included contains various API names used for fuzzing web application APIs most of which were discovered out in the wild.

+This was tested on the machine "Backend" from HTB

 This is my first python project worth pushing to GitHub, enjoy!